fivetran/dbt_salesforce_formula_utils/README.md

 ----

 ## sfdc_formula_model_automation.sh ([source](https://github.com/fivetran/dbt_salesforce_formula_utils/blob/main/sfdc_formula_model_automation.sh))
 This bash script is intended to be used in order to automatically create the desired salesforce models via the command line within your dbt project.
 This bash script will generate a model file within your dbt project that contains the [sfdc_formula_view](https://github.com/fivetran/dbt_salesforce_formula_utils/blob/main/macros/sfdc_formula_view.sql) macro for the appropriately defined table(s).
 In order for this command to work you must be within the root directory of your dbt project.
+Note that this script is designed for dbt Core and is **not** compatible with dbt Cloud.

 **Usage:**
 ```bash